sumukhitripathi/Python-Projects/README.md

    cd Python-Projects
    ```
 2. Navigate to the specific project folder and follow its README instructions.
-3. Run the Python script(s) as required.
+3. Run the Python scripts as required.